magneticio/vamp2setup/README.md

-# vamp2setup
-Vamp2 Setup Guide
+# Vamp Setup

-This Guide will help you set up Vamp2 on a kubernetes cluster.
+This Guide will help you set up Vamp on a kubernetes cluster.

 # Prerequisites
 * An existing kubernetes cluster with Kubernetes version 1.9 or above installed.
+* The current version has been tested only on Google Cloud, so it's recommended that you use that as well, in order to avoid issues.
-* Kubectl is should be installed on the local computer with authorised to use the cluster.
+* Kubectl should be installed on the local computer with authorizations to access the cluster.
+** Keep in mind that this is an Alpha release targeted at developers and dev/ops.
+Many of the features are currently limited and will likely change and improve in future versions. **

 # installation steps